 Certain statements discussed in Item 1 (Business), Item 1A (Risk Factors), Item 3 (Legal Proceedings), Item 7 (Management's Discussion and Analysis of Financial Condition and Results of Operations), Item 7A (Quantitative and Qualitative Disclosures About Market Risk) and elsewhere in this Annual Report on Form 10-K as well as in other materials and oral statements that the Company releases from time to time to the public constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements concerning management's expectations, strategic objectives, business prospects, anticipated economic performance and financial condition and other similar matters involve significant known and unknown risks, uncertainties and other important factors that could cause the actual results, performance or achievements of results to differ materially from any future results, performance or achievements discussed or implied by such forward-looking statements.
 Certain of these risks, uncertainties and other important factors are discussed in Item 1A (Risk Factors).
 In addition, these statements constitute the Company's cautionary statements under the Private Securities Litigation Reform Act of 1995.
 It should be understood that it is not possible to predict or identify all such factors.
 Consequently, the following should not be considered to be a complete discussion of all potential risks or uncertainties.
-The words "anticipate," "expect," "project," "intend," "believe," "plan," "target," "forecast" and similar expressions are intended to identify forward-looking statement speak only as of the date of filing this report.
-The Company disclaims any obligation or undertaking to provide any updates or revisions to any forward-looking statement seek. however, to consult any further disclosures the Company is expectations or any change in events, conditions or circumstances on Which the forward-looking statement is based.
-It is advisable, however, to consult any
+The words "anticipate," "estimate," "estimate," "project," "intend," "believe," "plan," "target," "forecast" and similar expressions are intended to identify forward-looking statements.
+Forward-looking statements speak only as of the date of filing this report.
+The Company disclaims any obligation or undertaking to provide any updates or revisions to any forward-looking statement to reflect any change in the Company's expectations or any change in events, conditions or circumstances on which the forward-looking statement is based.
+It is advisable, however